About vtimestamp

 Low Cost

-Transaction fees are approximately 0.0001 VRSC per timestamp.
+Transaction fees are roughly 0.004 to 0.005 VRSC per timestamp (a 0.0001 VRSC base fee plus a small data-storage fee for the encrypted payload).
 Costs are stable and predictable — no volatile gas markets.

 Permissionless